Cooleyy/EasySpawner/README.md

 Easy to use Item/NPC/Prefab spawner

 Easy spawner provides a simple and easy to use UI for spawning any Valheim prefab inside the game.
-Use this mod to spawn in items or enemies (of any level!) or just experiement spawning any gameobject possible (includes fx, vfx, and sfx)
+Use this mod to spawn in items or enemies (of any level!) or just experiment spawning any gameobject possible (includes fx, vfx, and sfx)
 While in game press "/" or "Numpad /" to show/hide the menu.

 The main feature of the provided menu is a search field that when typed into updates a dropdown of prefabs that contain the search term (non case-sensitive).